Miss Grand Tanzania

-Miss Grand Tanzania is a Tanzanian female national beauty pageant, founded in 2017 by a Dar es Salaam-based legal counsel, Rasheedah Jamaldin.
-The winner of the contest represented the country in its international parent contest, Miss Grand International.
-Jamaldin terminated her partnership with Miss Grand International Limited in late 2018 after her both affiliated representatives were unplaced two years in a row.
-Previously, from 2014 to 2015, the competition license belonged to a businessperson, Veronika Rovegno, but all country representatives during that period were appointed.
+Miss Grand Tanzania is a Tanzanian national beauty pageant whose winner represents the country at its international parent pageant, Miss Grand International.
+First established in 2017 by Dar es Salaam-based legal counsel Rasheedah Jamaldin, the license has since changed hands several times, including a lapse from 2019 to 2023 before being revived in 2024 under its current president, Nazimizye Mdolo.

-Since the debutant in 2014, to date, none of Tanzania's representatives have qualified for the top 20 round on the international stage.
-However, the 2018 candidate, Queen Mugesi Ainory Gesase, was placed among the top 10 best in a national costume competition, one of the main sub-contests in the Miss Grand International pageant.
+Tanzania's best result at Miss Grand International to date came in 2025, when Beatrice Alex Akyoo placed fifth runner-up; its 2018 representative, Queen Mugesi Ainory Gesase, had earlier placed among the top 10 in the national costume sub-contest, one of the pageant's main preliminary events.
+Since 2024, the organization has also appointed its runners-up to represent Tanzania at other international pageants, including Miss Cosmo, Miss Earth, Miss Africa International, and Miss Tourism Africa.

 History

-Tanzania made its debutant at Miss Grand International in 2014 by Lorraine Marriot, under the direction of a businessperson based in Dar es Salaam, Veronika Rovegno.
-Later in 2015, Jinah Dameckh, the second runner-up Miss Tanzania 2014, was appointed to represent the country at the 2015 international edition but she withdrew for undisclosed reasons.
+Tanzania made its debut at Miss Grand International in 2014 with Lorraine Marriot, appointed under the direction of Veronika Rovegno, a businessperson based in Dar es Salaam.
+The following year, Jinah Dameckh, second runner-up at Miss Tanzania 2014, was appointed to represent the country at the 2015 international edition but withdrew for undisclosed reasons.

-After two consecutive years of absence, Tanzania returned to the competition when a group of local organizers including, Swahili Studios, Merry Bright Beauty Point, City Star Boutique, and Infinity Lounge, with legal counsel, Rasheedah Jamaldin, as director, purchased the franchise for 2017–2018.
-Under Rasheedah's directorship, the first Miss Grand Tanzania pageant was held at the Dar es Salaam Convention Center on 11 August 2017, featuring twenty-eight national finalists, of whom a model Batuli Mohamed was named the winner.
-The final competition was attended by Miss Grand International 2016, Ariska Putri Pertiwi, and the vice president of the international organization, Teresa Chaivisut.
+After two consecutive years of absence, Tanzania returned to the competition when a group of local organizers—including Swahili Studios, Merry Bright Beauty Point, City Star Boutique, and Infinity Lounge—purchased the franchise for 2017–2018, with legal counsel Rasheedah Jamaldin serving as director.
+Under Rasheedah's directorship, the first Miss Grand Tanzania pageant was held in Dar es Salaam on 11 August 2017, featuring twenty-eight national finalists, from whom model Batuli Mohamed was named the winner.
+The final competition was attended by Miss Grand International 2016 Ariska Putri Pertiwi, and the vice president of the international organization, Teresa Chaivisut.

-In 2018, the licensee initially intended to run the pageant from the community to the national level, but it was canceled and that year's titleholder was instead appointed.
-After that, the contract between the international and the Tanzanian organizers was no longer extended and no Tanzanian candidate for the international events from 2019 to 2023.
-Until 2024, when former Miss Africa International 2023, Nazimizye Mdolo, acquired the license and organized the second national edition on August 31, 2024.
+In 2018, the licensee initially intended to run the pageant from the community to the national level, but the competition was canceled and that year's titleholder was appointed instead.
+After that, the contract between the international organization and the Tanzanian organizers was not renewed, and no Tanzanian candidate competed at the international event from 2019 to 2023.
+This continued until 2024, when Nazimizye Mdolo, former Miss Africa International 2023, acquired the license and organized the second national edition on 31 August 2024.

-Edition
+Editions

-The following list is the edition detail of the Miss Grand Tanzania contest, which was held as a stand-alone pageant in 2017 and 2024.
+The following is a list of editions of the Miss Grand Tanzania pageant, which has been held as a stand-alone competition since 2017.